The moment leap motion came out, I was amazed by the prospect of this new way of interacting with computers.

 - A more simplistic ‘mouse-yoke’ effect, allowing the device to take control of the mouse position on screen, which in turn affects the control of the vehicle in game.

-As the project was just for fun, I decided the latter and had very fun results.
+As the project was just for proof-of-concept, I decided the latter and had very fun results.

 Here is a video of the program in action:

 I decided to not release this due to the limited use and the lack of integration with proper drivers.
-However I hope to release this as open source so somebody else can continue the work some time in the future.
 (Although I presumer software like this has already been made by now!)